-Table 1-1 Examples of Three Types of Audits Type of Example Information Established Available Audit and Criteria Evidence Description Financial statement audit: Perform the annual audit to determine if the company financial statements are in conformity with IFRS. annual financial statements GAAP Documents, records, inquiries, and outside sources of evidence Compliance audit: Determine if bank covenants for loan continuation have been met.
-Company records Loan agreement provisions Financial statements And calculations by the auditor Operational audit: Evaluate whether the computerized payroll processing for subsidiary H is operating economically, efficiently, and effectively Number of payroll records processed in a month, costs of the department, and error rate Company standards for economy, efficiency, and effectiveness in payroll department Error reports, payroll records, and payroll processing costs
+Table 1-1 Examples of Three Types of Audits

+Type of Audit Example Information Established Available

+and Description Criteria Evidence

+Financial Perform the annual annual GAAP Documents,

+statement audit: audit to determine financial records,

+if the company statements inquiries, and

+financial statements outside sources

+are in conformity of evidence

+with IFRS.

+Compliance Determine if bank Company Loan Financial

+audit: covenants for loan records agreement statements And

+continuation have provisions calculations by

+been met. the auditor

+Operational Evaluate whether Number of Company Error reports,

+audit: the payroll standards for payroll records,

+computerized records economy, and

+payroll processing processed efficiency, and payroll processing

+for subsidiary H is in a month, effectiveness costs

+operating costs of the in payroll

+economically, department, department

+efficiently, and and error rate

+effectively

-1.8 Types of Auditors
+Types of Auditors